nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/cve_tracking.md

     - ``api_call_delay``: A delay between API calls in seconds (default: 6).
 NIST Recommends a minimum value of 6 to prevent overloading resources.
     - ``retries``: Controls how the job handles transient failures from the NIST API.
 There are two retry layers:
         - HTTP status retries at the session layer (502/503/504).
-        - Transport-level failures at the job layer — `requests.exceptions.ConnectionError`, `ChunkedEncodingError` (e.g., HTTP/2 stream resets such as `Stream X was reset by remote peer`), and `Timeout`.
-On a transport-level failure the job closes the existing NIST session, re-initializes a fresh one via `nist_session_init`, sleeps `backoff * attempt` seconds, and retries the same URL up to `max_attempts` times before re-raising.
-HTTP errors and JSON decode errors are not retried at the job layer and propagate immediately.
+        - Transport-level failures at the job layer — any `requests.exceptions.RequestException` (e.g., `ConnectionError`, `ChunkedEncodingError` from HTTP/2 stream resets such as `Stream X was reset by remote peer`, and `Timeout`).
+On such a failure the job closes the existing NIST session, re-initializes a fresh one via `nist_session_init`, sleeps `backoff * attempt` seconds, and retries the same URL up to `max_attempts` times before re-raising. `HTTPError` responses (4xx/5xx) and JSON decode errors are handled separately and are **not** retried at the job layer — they propagate immediately, since those indicate data/input errors rather than transient transport failures.
         - ``max_attempts``: The maximum number of attempts (default: 3).
 Used by both layers above.
         - ``backoff``: The backoff factor for the retry attempts (default: 2).
 At the session layer this is the urllib3 `backoff_factor`; at the job layer this is the multiplier applied as `backoff * attempt` before each rebuild-and-retry.
 - A new Secrets Group object named ``NAUTOBOT DLM NIST SECRETS GROUP`` used for access to the NIST API Key from the External Integration.